barihari/design-portfolio/content/about.md

       Front-End Developer, Product Designer, and now Design System Lead.

-      When I'm not designing, I volunteer to give speeches to recent bootcamp graduates to help guide their career paths.
+      ## When I'm not designing...

+      I volunteer my time to give speeches to recent bootcamp graduates to help guide their career paths.

       Bootcamps create a significant shift in mindset all at once.
 And frankly,